Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Benchmarking Setup

 \textbf{Genetic Algorithm.} We implement the genetic algorithm of \citet{alzantot2018generating}.
 At each iteration, each member of the population is perturbed by randomly choosing one word and picking the best $\x'$ gained by perturbing it.
 Then, crossover occurs between members of the population, with preference given to the more successful members.
 The algorithm is run for a fixed number of iterations unless it succeeds in the middle.
 Following \citet{alzantot2018generating}, the population size was 60 and the algorithm was run for at maximum 20 iterations.

 \textbf{Particle Swarm Optimization} We implement the particle swarm optimization (PSO) algorithm of \citet{pso-zang-etal-2020-word}.
-At each iteration, each member of the population is perturbed by first generating all potential $\x'$ obtained by substituting any $\x_i$, then sampling one $\x'$ from the probability distribution obtained from normalizing the score of each $\x'$.
-We guide each member to the best local and global perturbed texts by randomly swapping words with them.
+At each iteration, each member of the population is perturbed by first generating all potential $\x'$ obtained by substituting each $\x_i$ and then sampling one $\x'$.
+Each member is also crossovered with the best perturb text previously found for the member (i.e. local optimum) and the best perturb text found among all members (i.e. global optimum).
 Following \citet{pso-zang-etal-2020-word}, the population size is set to 60 and the algorithm was run for a maximum of 20 iterations.

 Our genetic algorithm and PSO implementations have one small difference from the original implementations.
-The original implementations contain subroutines that further perturb the text without considering whether the resulting text meets the defined constraints.
+The original implementations contain crossover operations that further perturb the text without considering whether the resulting text meets the defined constraints.
 In our implementation, we check if the text produced by these subroutines meets our constraints to ensure a consistent search space.